ggerganov/llama.cpp/examples/server/README.md

 -   `--memory-f32`: Use 32-bit floats instead of 16-bit floats for memory key+value.
 Not recommended.
 -   `--mlock`: Lock the model in memory, preventing it from being swapped out when memory-mapped.
 -   `--no-mmap`: Do not memory-map the model.
 By default, models are mapped into memory, which allows the system to load only the necessary parts of the model as needed.
--   `--lora FNAME`: Apply a LoRA (Low-Rank Adaptation) adapter to the model (implies --no-mmap).
+-   `--lora FNAME`: Apply a LoRA (Low-Rank Adaptation) adapter to the model.
 This allows you to adapt the pretrained model to specific tasks or domains.
 -   `--lora-base FNAME`: Optional model to use as a base for the layers modified by the LoRA adapter.
 This flag is used in conjunction with the `--lora` flag, and specifies the base model for the adaptation.
 -   `-to N`, `--timeout N`: Server read/write timeout in seconds.
 Default `600`.
 -   `--host`: Set the hostname or ip address to listen.
 Default `127.0.0.1`.